-While an agent or a publishing house's Marketing Department do a tremendous job, you would still be doing yourself a major disservice if you didn't build your own platform first--known as a brand. in fact, many Literary Agents only seek clients who have a noticeable media presence.
+While an agent or a publishing house's marketing department do a tremendous job, you would still be doing yourself a major disservice if you didn't build your own platform first—known as a brand. in fact, many literary agents only seek clients who have a noticeable media presence.
 At my first literary agency job, I regularly did just this: evaluate the author's marketability.
 "If no one else listens to them, why should I care?" my boss would say.
 Lack of a following makes the author harder to pitch to a publishing house and therefore harder to sell.
-A Literary Agent's job isn't just about pitching the book, it's pitching the author, too, and at the end of the day Publishing is a business.
+A literary agent's job isn't just about pitching the book, it's pitching the author, too.
+At the end of the day, publishing is a business.

 1 - Using What You Already Have

 In 1929, Frigyes Karinthy founded the idea of "6 degrees of separation"—everyone in the world is connected by only six levels of separation.
 Your close friends and family have webs of influence all their own.
 Just as they try to help a younger member get a job, so too can they help market your book.
 Surely they're chomping at the bit to help you in any way they can.
 Here's their chance.
 Are you looking for reviews or feedback on your work before you officially submit it?
 Are you trying to gauge if a certain scene works?
 Are you trying to determine an ending?
 Are you deciding between genres?
 Think of how many people you can reach out to this way!
 Does your brother work at a hospital, and can suggest your medical thriller to his coworkers?
 Is your nephew a boy scout and itching for a new children's adventure novel?
 You're not exploiting your family so long as they volunteer.
 But it's usually good form to pay them something back in return, whether it's cross-promotion of their business, helping them move later, or pizza.